Trump rails against Jan. 6 committee during Arizona rally

 Video testimony of a retired Washington, D.C., police officer who was part of the presidential motorcade on Jan.
 6 showed him saying that he was told Trump was “adamant” about going to the Capitol and engaged in a “heated discussion” about it.
 An unidentified former White House employee said Trump was “irate” at not being able to go to the Capitol.

-Trump criticized members of the committee, specifically Rep. Adam Schiff (D-Calif.), as well.
+Trump also criticized members of the committee, specifically Rep. Adam Schiff (D-Calif.).

 He said what the “corrupt establishment” is doing to him is about preserving their power.
 He claimed his opponents will damage him in any way they can.